Peter J. Weber: Honeymoon and return to Riverside

-In June of 1931, Weber took a leave of absence from the Wilson firm and married Clara Hartnett, a friend of his sister from Richmond, California.
+In June 1931, Weber took a leave of absence from the Wilson firm and married Clara Hartnett, a friend of his sister from Richmond, California.
 Together, they drove cross-country and then traveled to France, beginning a 14-month long honeymoon across Europe and North Africa.
-Weber took over 8,000 photos as they went, gathering direct inspiration and finally visiting many locations he had originally hoped to see prior to the outbreak of World War I. They returned to Riverside in September of 1932.
+Weber took over 8,000 photos as they went, gathering direct inspiration and finally visiting many locations he had originally hoped to see prior to the outbreak of World War I. They returned to Riverside in September 1932.
 Soon after, Weber began working on the design and construction of his eclectic home, which came to be known as the Peter J. Weber House, a process that took the next six years and remains unfinished.
-Weber returned to work for G. Stanley Wilson in January of 1933 and continued with the firm until the firm’s closure and his retirement in 1956.
+Weber returned to work for G. Stanley Wilson in January 1933 and continued with the firm until the firm’s closure and his retirement in 1956.
 Peter and Clara had a son, born in November 1937.

 Retirement and death

 In 1956, G. Stanley Wilson’s firm closed and Weber retired as an architect.
 He and Clara relocated to the beachside town of Leucadia in 1973, where he extensively remodeled and added on to an existing beach cottage.
 Clara died in 1982 and Weber in the following year, aged 90.
 They are buried together at Oak Park Cemetery in Claremont, California.
-His life and work are documented in the biography “Some Architect: Peter J. Weber’s Enduring Creativity.”
+In 2025, his life and work were the basis of a biography, Some Architect: Peter J. Weber’s Enduring Creativity.